 Do you need to experience to learn?
 Do you see possibilities, when you observe?
 Would you instead gather a lot of knowledge?
-Or do you have to try out the instruction in real-life-scenarios to learn?
+Learn about the 4 learning styles here.

 We all learn in different ways.
 You probably already know that.
 But do you know, what learning style, that fits you?
 Get more knowledge, right here, about the four learning styles by Honey & Mumford: The Reflector, The Theorist, The Pragmatist, and The Activist.

 Read about all learning styles and find your own:

 Observation and consideration are the two significant features of the reflector.
 The reflector prefers the most to gather a lot of information and gain experiences, before taking her/his conclusion.
 Cooperation, in particular, is vital to the reflector, because she/he gain a lot of ideas from listening to others.
 A reflector is process oriented before she/he acts.